Frequently Asked Questions (FAQ)

 Q: What undergraduate degrees are offered?

-A: Our majors include Anthropology, Applied Physics, Art, Biology, Business, Chemistry, Chicana/o Studies, Communication, Computer Science, Early Childhood Studies, Economics, English, Environmental Science and Resource Management, History, Information Technology, Liberal Studies, Mathematics, Nursing, Performing Arts, Political Science, Psychology, Sociology, and Spanish.
+A: Our majors include Anthropology, Applied Physics, Art, Biology, Business, Chemistry, Chicana/o Studies, Communication, Computer Science, Early Childhood Studies, Economics, English, Environmental Science & Resource Management, Health Science, History, Information Technology, Liberal Studies, Mathematics, Nursing, Performing Arts, Political Science, Psychology, Sociology, and Spanish.

 Q: What teaching credentials are offered?

 A: Administrative Services, Education Specialist Mild/Moderate Level I and II, Multiple-Subject with BCLAD and Single-Subject - Mathematics, Science, English and History/Social studies.

 A: Graduate degree programs are offered through the University (MA Education) and through Extended University.
 They include: MBA, MS Biotechnology and Bioinformatics, MS Biotechnology/MBA Dual Degree, MS Mathematics, and MS Computer Science.
 For more details except for the MA Education, visit Extended University.

 Q. Is CSU Channel Islands (CI) an accredited university?

 A: Yes, CI was granted accreditation by the Western Association of Schools and Colleges (WASC).
 Every new college or university must graduate its first freshman class before it can receive accreditation.
 On May 17, 2007, CI graduated its inaugural freshman class and on the same day received its initial accreditation for seven years, the maximum period allowed by the WASC.

 Q: How many faculty members are there and what is their teaching style?